-- A clear communication of the Institution's vision in every action and decision. - Regular informal meetings with members of the staff to understand their comfort levels. - Trusting the staff, tapping their strengths and understanding their weaknesses. - Addressing the staff's problems directly without following any bureaucratic methods. - Encouraging the staff for voluntary participation in every program organized by the College. - Picking the smart people and allow them to have their own area of expertise. - Obtaining feedbacks from students and staff for performance analysis. - Highlighting the importance of quality bench mark in teaching and research.
+- A clear communication of the Institution's vision in every action and decision. - Regular informal meetings with members of the staff to understand their comfort levels. - Trust the staff, tap their strengths and understand their weaknesses. - Address the staff's problems directly without following any bureaucratic methods. - Encourage the staff for voluntary participation in every program organized by the College. - Pick the smart people and allow them to have their own area of expertise. - Obtain feedbacks from students and staff for performance analysis. - Convince the importance of quality bench mark in teaching and research. - As per the direction from the Ministry of Human Resource Development our college data on several parameters such as teachers, student enrolment, programmes, examination results, education finance, infrastructure is been regularly uploaded in the annual web-based All India Survey on Higher Education (AISHE) since 2010-11 to portray the status of our institution.
+We have also received the certificates for 2011 to 2015 from the Ministry of Human Resource Development